 “…but where do you get your protein?”

-A vegetarian since 2003/2004, I’ve heard this question more times than anything else.
+A vegetarian since 2003/2004, I’ve heard this question about protein more times than anything else.
 Especially since I’ve been a competitive endurance athlete that entire time.
 I can tell you that my athletic performance only improved once I became a vegetarian and I think that was due to the lower inflammation and the fact that it was much easier to maintain my optimal weight for racing.

 As you will see from this simple, easy and delicious Zenberry Vegan Protein pancake recipe, that it’s very easy to get lots of protein from plants (by the way the “complete” protein theory was debunked years ago) but what we have been obsessed with lately is dietary fiber.